-Spirited Young Lady: Outwardly, Rose was everything a well brought up girl should be, poised and well-mannered, but she dreams of riding, chewing tobacco, and spiting like a man.
+Spirited Young Lady: Outwardly, Rose was everything a well brought up girl should be, poised and well-mannered, but she dreams of riding, chewing tobacco, and spitting like a man.
 Despite her high-class upbringing she is very witty.
-After she tell Mr. Ismay that Dr. Freud's ideas about the male preoccupation with size might be of particular interest to him, Molly Brown calls her a pistol.
+After she tells Mr. Ismay that Dr. Freud's ideas about the male preoccupation with size might be of particular interest to him, Molly Brown calls her a pistol.
 When the ship is sinking she loses all her lady-like qualities and shouts that she's through being polite.

 Stealth Insult: Common with Cal and Rose's Mother towards Jack and people they consider lesser than themselves.
 An example is, upon seeing Jack in a suit, Cal mentions he could "almost pass for a gentleman".
 Jack, of course, turns it back at him just as stealthily: "Almost."

 Stiff Upper Lip: Some peoples' reaction to the fact that the ship has hit an iceberg.